-The Society's Board fully supports the objectives of the Modern Slavery Act 2015 (MSA 2015) and is intent on meeting the specific requirements of the Act in relation to where the Society might encounter modern day slavery.
-Specifically, the Society will not engage in any business activity with a third party organisation which engages, or is believed to engage in, people trafficking, slavery, forced labour or domestic servitude.
+The Society's Board fully supports the objectives of the Modern Slavery Act 2015 and is intent on meeting the specific requirements of the Act in relation to where the Socuety might encounter modern day slavery.
+Specifically, the Society will not engage in any business activity with a third-party organisation which engages in, or is believed to engage in, people trafficking, slavery, forced labour or domestic servitude.

-The financial services industry does not carry a high risk exposure to modern day slavery.
-Nonetheless, in order to meet its responsibilities in this area the Society undertakes due diligence on its key third party partners and suppliers to ensure that their policies and practices are both compliant with the Modern Slavery legislation and are aligned to the Society's expectations.
+The financial services industry does not carry a high-risk exposure to modern slavery.
+Nonetheless, the Society undertakes due diligence on its key third party partners and suppliers to ensure that their policies and practices are both compliant with the Modern Slavery legislation and are aligned to the Society's expectations.

-During 2018 the Society took a number of steps aimed at reducing and then eliminating people trafficking, slavery, forced labour or domestic servitude from its supply chain.
-It:
+During 2019 the Society continued to develop its approach to protect against people trafficking, slavery, forced labour or domestic servitude in its supply chain.
+We:

-- has developed a new supplier risk matrix tool to better identify a broader range of supplier risks including reputational risks to the society posed by suppliers
+- Operating a supplier risk assessment tool to better identify the broad range of supplier risks

-- is undertaking a comprehensive review of its tender requirements with a focus on ensuring supplier compliance with all relevant legislation and regulatory requirements including with the MSA 2015
+- Ensuring that the Society's tender requirements have a focus on ensuring supplier compliance with all relevant legislation and regulatory requirements including the MSA 2015

-- has developed and is rolling out a new supplier code of conduct which sets out the society’s expectations of suppliers across a range of issues including modern slavery which all suppliers are expected to comply with
+- A central supplier Code of Conduct which sets out the Society's expectations of suppliers across a range of issues including modern slavery which all suppliers are expected to comply with.

 The Society is committed to working closely with our suppliers to develop our approach and confirm our commitment to the identification and abolition of modern slavery.
-Close engagement with, and understanding of, our supply chain helps us to work collaboratively with our suppliers to share best practice in tackling any potential instances of modern slavery or human trafficking.
+Close engagement with, and understanding of, our supply chain helps us to work collaboratively with our suppliers to share best practise in tackling and potential instances of modern slavery or human trafficking.

 David Cutter, Group Chief Executive.
 Robert East, Chairman.